team1306/BABOON/_posts/2015-04-13-back-from-season.md

 ---
 layout: post
 title: Back from Season
-summary: 'We're back from build season!'
+summary: We're back from build season!
 ---

 After taking a long hiatus from this balloon project to work on the FIRST Robotics Competition [2015 challenge](http://www.usfirst.org/roboticsprograms/frc/2015-game) [^1], we're happy to announce that we are returning to work on the space balloon!